 Meet John Cannon, the perfect agent and America's exploitative answer to James Bond.
 Initially brainwashed by the terrifying, voluptuous, and always half naked Madame Toy to be "the perfect assassin" for the Red forces, Cannon was eventually rescued and brainwashed (again) by the CIA until he had no emotions whatsoever.
 Under the employ of our governments Central Intelligence Agency, Cannon experiences action like no other agent!
 Undercover and under the covers, Cannon endures nude torture by beautiful women, explosive gunplay, naked catfights, bone-crunching plastic surgery, nudity, Hitler, nihilistic lovemaking, Weasel the spy, naked women, death from above, and more naked women!
 Take that, 007!

-Together with the Wallace Wood Estate, and working from newly unearthed source material, Fantagraphics Books presents the biggest, baddest, best-looking collection of CANNON, ever!
+Fantagraphics Books presents the biggest, baddest, best-looking collection of Cannon, ever!

-"I bow to no man in my appreciation for Cannon."
-Daniel Gillespie Clowes
+"I bow to no man in my appreciation for Cannon." — Daniel Clowes

 "Wood's work seemed like snapshots of a lush and vibrant reality where even madmen, monsters and mayhem possessed a stately grace.
-There might be pandemonium but, oddly, the panic never seemed to reach the eyes of Wood's regal heroes." - Geoff Boucher, The Los Angeles Times
+There might be pandemonium but, oddly, the panic never seemed to reach the eyes of Wood's regal heroes." — LA Times

-"Legendary artist [Wallace] Wood mastered every comic-book genre humor (he was one of Mad's first artists), horror, superheroes, war... and his influence remains visible in the work of many leading comics artists today." - Gordon Flagg, Booklist
+"Legendary artist Wallace Wood mastered every comic-book genre — humor (he was one of Mad's first artists), horror, superheroes, war... and his influence remains visible in the work of many leading comics artists today." — Booklist